BestTimesToVisit.com Logo

 activity

-Discover the Murinsel, a striking artificial island in the Mur River, designed by Vito Acconci.
-This unique structure, resembling a giant seashell, offers a charming café and a small amphitheater, perfect for a relaxed afternoon coffee and people-watching.
+Discover the Murinsel, an artificial island in the Mur River designed by Vito Acconci, that cleverly bridges the two banks.
+This unique structure, resembling a giant seashell, houses a charming café and an amphitheater, offering a quirky spot to relax and people-watch.

 Best time: May-Sep